 If a student fails to take any formative assessment component (due to ill-health or any valid reason), no second chance will be given, and zero marks will be awarded for the same.
 In cases of excused absence, the instructor may provide an opportunity to the student to reappear in quizzes or assignments or any other internal assessment criteria based on the approval from the principal & the concerned Head of the Department in written.
-If a student fails to write Sem-In Exam-I or obtained less than 50% marks in Sem-In Exam-I, he must attend remedial classes and maintain a minimum 85% of attendance in remedial classes to be eligible for Make-up test for Sem-In exam-I. Further, the number of remedial classes to be conducted shall be 50% of regular classes held till the Sem-In exam-I. However, there is no make-up test for Sem-In Exam-II or for the Laboratory exams.
+If a student fails to write Sem-In Exam-I or obtained less than 50% marks in Sem-In Exam-I, he must attend remedial classes and maintain a minimum 85% of attendance in remedial classes for Sem-In exam-I. Further, the number of remedial classes to be conducted shall be 50% of regular classes held till the Sem-In exam-I. However make up exam is provided if the student is absent in more than 1 Sem-In-Exams of total three Sem-In-Exams.